Australian property bubble: Foreign investment in residential property

 Failure to do this would also lead to a government-ordered sale.

 Several Australian Banks and lenders provide home loans to non-residents for the purchase of Australian real estate.
-This is also thought by some to have contributed to the increases in Australia's property prices.
+In 2021, a survey reported by The Guardian found that more than 80% of Australians believed Chinese investors were driving up house prices, despite a year of closed borders and record-low levels of foreign property investment.
+Lead author of the survey, Elena Collinson, suggested that sensationalist media coverage had contributed to this misconception, noting that the idea of Chinese investors as the main drivers of a difficult-to-enter housing market persisted even in the face of contrary evidence.

+Data compiled by the National Australia Bank shows that foreign investors accounted for only 3.7% of new home sales and 2.2% of established homes in the March quarter of 2025, with the figures including all foreign buyers, indicating that Chinese investment is likely even lower.
+Eliza Owen, head of research for Australia at CoreLogic, noted that foreign investment has been trending downwards since 2014 and that the numbers are not significant enough to explain most of the recent housing price increases, which are instead driven by low interest rates, strong owner-occupier demand, and limited supply.

+From April 2025, a 2 year temporary ban has been placed on foreign investment in established property, aimed to reduce competition in the property market.
+This will be reviewed in 2027 and potentially extended.

 Government inquiries related to housing

 In 2002, the government initiated a Productivity Commission Inquiry into the homes ownership in Australia.
 The commission's report entitled "First Home Ownership" observed inter alia that "general taxation arrangements [capital gains tax, negative gearing, capital works deductions and depreciation provisions] have lent impetus to the recent surge in investment in rental housing and consequent house price increases."

 The government's response to the report stated that "There is no conclusive evidence that the tax system has had a significant impact on house prices."

 In 2008, another study was commissioned – the 2008 Senate Select Committee on Housing Affordability in Australia.
 The report noted that "On some measures, housing affordability is at a record low.

 "Australia's Future Tax System" (AFTS) review, more commonly known as the "Henry Tax Review", made a number of recommendations that would have impacted on the housing market, including: